Yong Peng: Government and politics

-Politics

 Yong Peng has its own constituency in the Johor State Legislative Assembly, currently held by Ling Tian Soon from the Malaysian Chinese Association.

 On the federal level Yong Peng is part of the Ayer Hitam parliamentary constituency.
 It is currently represented by Wee Ka Siong.
 President of the Malaysian Chinese Association which is part of the Barisan Nasional coalition.

+Yong Peng is administered by the Yong Peng District Council (Majlis Daerah Yong Peng (MDYP)), previously known as Batu Pahat East District Council (Majlis Daerah Batu Pahat Timur).
+The district council is autonomous from Batu Pahat Town and it administers Yong Peng town and the adjacent neighbourhoods of Ayer Hitam and Tanjung Sembrong.
+It was established on 1 September 1979 through the merger of seven local councils (Majlis Tempatan) of Yong Peng, Ayer Hitam, Parit Sulong, Sri Medan, Kangkar Bahru, Parit Yaani and Lam Lee.